-Named after Chester W. Nimitz –a commander of the United States’ Pacific Navy aircraft fleet, the USS Nimitz is one of the biggest aircraft carriers in the world today and the first vessel to be launched under the Nimitz class of warships.
-The war ship was officially put into active duty in the year 1975 and from the time of its commission till now, has had an illustrious repertory as a war vessel.
+Named after Chester W. Nimitz, a commander of the United States’ Pacific Navy aircraft fleet, the USS Nimitz is one of the biggest aircraft carriers in the world today.
+This supercarrier of the US Navy was the first vessel to be launched under the Nimitz class nuclear-powered aircraft carriers.
+The warship was officially put into active duty in the year 1975 and from the time of its commission till now, USS Nimitz has had an illustrious repertory as a war vessel.
+The USS Nimitz aircraft carriers of the US Navy use nuclear power as a propelling power force rather the more conventional vessel-propelling fuels.
+Apart from the USS Nimitz, which is nicknamed as the Old Salt, there are nine other Nimitz class vessels in the fleet of the navy.

-- The aircraft carrier offers a speed of 31.5 knots and is supplied by two water reactors that are pressurised or supercharged and run four turbines simultaneously.
-As an alternative source of vessel power source, diesel engines are also provided to function as an effective back-up
+The 317 metres long USS Nimitz measures 40.8 metres beam wise and 11.9 metres draught wise, and has a displacement of over 1, 00,000 tons.
+The aircraft carrier offers a speed of 31.5 knots and is supplied by two water reactors, rather than the gas turbines or diesel-electric systems placed for propulsion on modern warships, that are pressurised or supercharged and run four turbines simultaneously.
+Before passing through four turbines of the two reactors, the water first heated through nuclear fission that produced by the reactors.
+Then the turbine powers four bronze screws.
+However, as an alternative source of vessel power source, diesel engines are also provided to function as an effective back-up.

-The modern warships have helped the United States’ air force to combat and counter attacks and in highly tough situations.
+The warships, including USS Nimitz, have helped the United States’ military forces to combat and counter attacks and in highly tough situations.
 In their absence, the country’s armed forces would not have been able to ward off assails which could have had a debilitating effect on the global security.